 You can add multiple entry elements — in that case, any of them will start the journey.
-Each entry element could start their own journey but all of them should end at the same Exit point.
+Each entry element can start their own journey.

-If you use both Start Segment and Start Event simultaneously, conditions of both will apply but not intersect.
-That means the journey will include users who comply with the Start Segment conditions and those who trigger the Start Event.
+If you use both Trigger-based and Audience-based simultaneously, conditions of both will apply but not intersect.
+That means the journey will include users who comply with the Segment conditions and those who trigger the Event.
 These sets of users may or may not intersect; not intersection enters the journey, but the whole sets in a union.

 Push element indicates a point to communicate to a customer with a push notification.

-To specify when to send a push message to a journey traveler, add the Send Push element to the canvas following the journey point you consider to be the appropriate basis for communication.
+To specify when to send a push message to a journey traveler, add the Push element to the canvas following the journey point you consider to be the appropriate basis for communication.
 You can either choose a preset saved in your Pushwoosh account or create message content from scratch.